Your Rates Explained

 To work out how much each property is worth, the contract valuer analyses property sales and rental data trends, as well as other factors such as: the highest and best use of the land; house value and other site improvements; land shape, size and location.

-From 2019, revaluations will be conducted every year and all property values are reviewed.
 Council’s valuations have been conducted by an independent, licensed contract valuer, VRC Property.

 Q: Am I entitled to a pensioner rebate?